nfalquet/thunderbird-openpgp/jekyll/index.md

   The participant had an unaccepted key for kim@humanrights.org.
   The participant had no key for alex@humanrights.org and none was available on the key servers.

-Both proposals were displayed to the test participant as paper prototypes that I manipulated following their instructions and shared on video.
+Both proposals were displayed to the test participants as paper prototypes that I manipulated following their instructions and shared on video.
 I improved on each proposal after each test, as a way of improving on the design as quickly and cheaply as possible.
 This method is called [formative